 WRITING HORROR by Edo Van Belkom (Self-Counsel Press, 2000).

-In creating the shape-shifters to appear in TANTALIZE (Candlewick, 2007), I drew on the central Texas setting (with the understanding that contemporary shifters could nevertheless engage in modern travel) with the idea that they can be traced back at least to Ice Age Mammals.
+In creating the shape-shifters, I drew on the central Texas setting (with the understanding that contemporary shifters could nevertheless engage in modern travel) with the idea that they can be traced back at least to Ice Age Mammals.
 This added size reference made the transition of the shift more believable.

 In addition, I researched the various animals so I could make thoughtful decisions about when to draw on their beastly natures and when an adaptation was in order.
 I favored illustrated books for their visual references.
 In addition to studying texts and films, I also took extensive notes at the Austin Science and Nature Center.